 • The Respondent, still seated, addresses the audience: “I call upon those present who for their part would like to comment on my dissertation to ask the Custos for permission to speak.”

-• If no one else wishes to speak or if the time prescribed for the defense has run out, the Custos rises to declare the conclusion of the public defense: “The public defense of the dissertation is hereby concluded.”
+• If no one else wishes to speak or if the time prescribed for the defence has run out, the Custos rises to declare the conclusion of the public defence: “The public defence of the dissertation is hereby concluded.”